fluencelabs/nox/client/fluence-js/README.md

 ## Discover Services

 ```
-// get available modules on node (without arguments for connected node)
+// get available modules on node (to get info about connected node should use the method without arguments)
 let modules = cl1.getAvailableModules(peerAddr);

 // get interfaces of existing services